the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Added `slug` to the REST API responses for event data [92825]
 * Tweak - Added `slug` to the REST API parameters allowed to use when inserting or updating an event [92825]
 * Tweak - Added new `tribe_events_rest_use_inclusive_start_end_dates` filter so that users can make the REST API return events from a more literal date range [90005]
+* Language - 3 new strings added, 68 updated, 0 fuzzied, and 0 obsoleted

 = [4.6.7] 2017-12-07 =